Woman testifies ex-gymnastics coach kissed her on the lips when she was 12

 Ducharme suggested that the woman hurt herself and quit gymnastics around the same time that she realized she wouldn’t make it to the Olympics.

-Another former competitive gymnast who trained under Brubaker testified later Tuesday that her former coach suggested his trainees kiss him and his wife — also a gymnastics coach — on the cheek.
+Another former competitive gymnast who trained under Brubaker testified later Tuesday that her former coach suggested his trainees kiss him and his wife — also a gymnastics coach — on the cheek as a sign of respect.

-“Dave told me that we were to kiss him and Mrs. Brubaker as a way to show the other girls we had to respect them,” she told the court.

 She noted, however, that for several years, the only gymnast she saw kissing Brubaker on the lips was the complainant.